-4) Measure throughput according to annex E in 36.141 [12]3GPP TS 36.141 [12].
+7) Measure throughput according to annex E in TS 36.141 [12].

-5) Repeat the measurement with the wanted signal on the other side of the FC, and the interfering signal at opposite side of the FC and adjacent to the wanted signal.
+8) Repeat the measurement with the wanted signal on the other side of the FC, and the interfering signal at opposite side of the FC and adjacent to the wanted signal.

+9) Repeat for all supported polarizations.
+10

+For each supported NR channel BW: